cartoonist/diverg/README.md

 mapping to sequence graph to verify distance constraints between candidate alignments.

-It introduces a compact data structure for representing Boolean sparse matrices, as well as a fast and scalable algorithm for computing matrix-matrix multiplication and addition using the compressed representation on CUDA and OpenMP backends.
+DiVerG introduces a compact data structure for representing Boolean sparse matrices, as well as a fast and scalable algorithm for computing matrix-matrix multiplication and addition using the compressed representation on CUDA and OpenMP backends.